Senior Daily Fun

 Felt is a simple medium that is very easy to use.
 It can be made from a synthetic which is very inexpensive or a wool which is expensive.
 Use synthetic felt for following projects.

 This project is a seasonal tissue box cover.
-These require felt, cardboard and either a square tissue box or a rectangular box.
+These require felt, cardboard, glue and either a square tissue box or a rectangular box.
 This is relatively simple and requires following a simple design.

 Tissue Box Cover